sdslack/csci_6118_project/README.md

 Within the src/gg folder, all scripts help create
     a .png file containing a consort diagram.
 This diagram helps explain which sequences were excluded or included based on given search criteria.
-    A run.sh file has been provided as an example.

 The scripts must be run in the following order:
-    1. query_functions.py to allow for creation of important functions There are two different functions within this file. subset_dataframe_by_names() will subset a dataset by column name. output_query_summary() changes the query.csv file to reflect query parameters.
+1. consort_prep_functions.py to allow for creation of important functions which will be called to create the consort diagram
-    2. make_query.py to create queries for the database
-    3. data_subsetting.py to prepare the data for the R scropt
-    4. consort_plot.r which will generate the consort plot
+2. consort_plot.r which contains a function which will convert a dataframe into a ggplot consort diagram
+3. create_consort.py to call the functions in consort_prep_functions
+    and the function in consort_plot.r
+    to create a consort diagram when run.

 **src/sds**